micahgodbolt/nat/readme.md

 * Even if the style is only used once right now, creating it as an extend allows it to reused later, and keeps all of the title, copy, and decorative styles in a single place.
 * By convention, we use the silent placeholder for any extend we create ```%extend-name```.
 This reduces the risk of extending more than one class, and helps to denote that this extend can be found in the extends folder.
 * Decorative extends like image borders/rounded corners and box styles, like sidebar block backgrounds and borders, can also be found in the extends folder.
 This way it does not matter if we are applying this style to all of the sidebar blocks at once, or if we are applying it in every sidebar component partial, the styles can always be modified in the same place.

-### Project Considerations
-* While 'pixels perfection' is an ideal to be strived for, small provisions were made in order to adhere to a 10 column grid.
-This adherance allows us to convert this project into a responsive site with much less future work.
-I.E. all images are placed into the grid rather than hard coded with a pixel width value.
-* A sprite sheet has been created to handle the various icons in this design.
-If SVGs were available it would be prefered to create a custom icon-font using [font-custom.com](http://font-custom.com/).
-This method would allow for great flexibility (change icon color, add text shadow etc) and would provide 'retina' support for hi-DPI devices.
-*